Green growth and travelism: letters from leaders, edited by G. Lipman et al. (2012). Oxford: Goodfellow Publishers.

 For Dummies series

 We have recently acquired a number of titles in this series, which aims to provide straightforward and easy-to-read and understand advice on a huge range of topics.
-The following titles have been added, mostly to the Mainz collection but two in Greymouth (Drawing and Microbiology).
+The following titles have been added.

 Combs, J. & Hoddinot, B. (2011).
 Drawing for dummies.
 2nd ed.
 Hoboken, NJ: Wiley.